maxbergmark/mathgolf/README.md

 ### `.` reverse multiplication operator

 Reverses the order of the two arguments, and sends them to the multiply function.
 Helpful when you're multiplying numbers with lists, which can either repeat the list or implicitly map to the list depending on multiplication order.
 Saves a byte compared to `\*` (swap elements and multiply)

+### `,` reverse subtraction operator

+Same as the reverse multiplication, useful for skipping the swapping of elements.

 ### `▄` lowercase alphabet